noorannooran/A2100695733/README.md

 - [ ] stylez
 	- [x] add custom colors to colors.xml file
 	- [ ] GIMP transparent medic logo - text and image
+	- [ ] add styles for text and buttons in styles.xml